- What other names is Stinging Nettle known by?

 - Dosing considerations for Stinging Nettle.

-Stinging nettle root is used for urination problems related to an enlarged prostate (benign prostatic hyperplasia [BPH]).
-These problems include nighttime urination, too frequent urination, painful urination, inability to urinate, and irritable bladder.
+Stinging nettle root is taken by mouth for urination problems related to an enlarged prostate (benign prostatic hyperplasia [BPH]).
+These problems include nighttime urination, urination that is too frequent, painful urination, inability to urinate, and irritable bladder.

-Stinging nettle root is also used for joint ailments, as a diuretic, and as an astringent.
+Stinging nettle root is also used for elevated blood glucose, joint ailments, as a "water pill" (diuretic), and as an astringent.
+It is also used in women who have high levels of male sex hormones.
+This condition is called hyperandrogenism.

 Stinging nettle above ground parts are used along with large amounts of fluids in so-called "irrigation therapy" for urinary tract infections (UTI), urinary tract inflammation, and kidney stones (nephrolithiasis).
-The above-ground parts are also used for allergies, hayfever, and osteoarthritis.
+The above-ground parts are also used for seasonal allergies (hay fever) and osteoarthritis.

-Some people use the above ground parts of stinging nettle for internal bleeding, including uterine bleeding, nosebleeds, and bowel bleeding.
-The above ground parts are also used for anemia, poor circulation, an enlarged spleen, diabetes and other endocrine disorders, stomach acid, diarrhea and dysentery, asthma, lung congestion, rash and eczema, cancer, preventing the signs of aging, "blood purification," wound healing, and as a general tonic.
+The above ground parts of stinging nettle are also taken by mouth for internal bleeding, including uterine bleeding, nosebleeds, and bowel bleeding.
+The above ground parts are also used for anemia, poor circulation, an enlarged spleen, diabetes and other hormone disorders, too much acid in the stomach, diarrhea, asthma, lung congestion, heart failure, rash, eczema, cancer, preventing the signs of aging, "blood purification," wound healing, and as a general tonic.

 Stinging nettle above ground parts are applied to the skin for muscle aches and pains, oily scalp, oily hair, and hair loss (alopecia).